-ART 402.ADVANCED SCULPTURE
+ART 402.SCULPTURE III

-Further exploration in sculpture and/or ceramics, materials, techniques, form problems and personal expression.
-Prerequisites: ART 302 or ART 307 or permission of the instructor.
+Further exploration and development in sculpture with emphasis on conceptual development and public art installations.
+Prerequisite: ART 302 or permission of the instructor.
 ART 402 may be repeated for additional credit.
 Two three-hour labs or three two-hour labs.
 Three semester hours.